local oo = require'oo'

 a new implementation for self.<method>

-is created which calls the before hook and then calls the existing (inherited) implementation.
-Both calls receive all arguments.
+is created which calls the before hook (which receives all method's arguments) and then calls the existing (inherited) implementation with whatever the hook returns as arguments.

 By defining self:after_<method>(...)